whelan-low/tp/docs/UserGuide.md

 Allocates a student to an existing tutorial team within a tutorial class.

-List of acceptable formats:<br>
+Formats:
 1. By ID: `/allocate_team id/ID module/MODULE tutorial/TUTORIAL team/TEAM_NAME`
 2. By email: `/allocate_team email/EMAIL module/MODULE tutorial/TUTORIAL team/TEAM_NAME`
 3. By index: `/allocate_team index/INDEX module/MODULE tutorial/TUTORIAL team/TEAM_NAME`

 - All fields from any acceptable formats have to be specified.
 - Leading/trailing spaces are removed.